 “When people see you doing what you say, then they have the evidence that you mean it.
 Otherwise, it’s just words.
 Your actions send the loudest signals about what other people should be doing.”
 Kouzes and Posner.

-Two ways you can model the way as a leader: (more so during these COVID times):
+Two ways you can adapt this leadership principle: (more so during these COVID times):

 - Be clear about your values and the organization’s values so others can see why you do what you do.